skylect-dev/SCDPlayer/README.md

 Thanks to the KHReFined, KHRando, and OpenKH Discord communities for feedback and suggestions!
 Special thanks to TopazTK for support and suggestions!
-Special thanks to PunningLinguist for identifying the vgmstream loop rendering issue!
+Special thanks to PunningLinguist for identifying the vgmstream loop issue!

 ## License